Fradeet/OSM-tiles-splice-tool/README.md

 ## Features
 You can collect the osm server(or host yourself) tiles, and make a big tiles.
+Dark Mode can convert tile to dark. (has example in below)

 ## Tutorial
 You need install the Python module first.